jodal/biip/README.md

   - [x] Parse `(01)` and `(02)` as GTIN
   - [x] Parse dates into `datetime.date` values
     - [x] Interpret the year to be within -49/+50 years from today
-    - [x] Interpret dates with "00" as the day as the last day of the month
+    - [x] Interpret dates with day "00" as the last day of the month
   - [x] Parse variable measurement fields into `Decimal` values
   - [x] Parse discount percentage into `Decimal` values
   - [x] Parse amounts into `Decimal` values